Skip to main content

 In addition, students in the Montessori concentration must take additional courses related to the major.

 Montessori training is not offered at Charter Oak State College.
 Students in this concentration transfer the AMS or AMI Credential for which college credit is provided.
 Credits for Montessori training differs based on the Montessori credential earned and are awarded based on credential approvals from the CT Credit Assessment Program reviews of each Montessori credential.
-The following additional Early Childhood Education courses are required for students enrolled in this track.
+The following additional Early Childhood Education courses are required for students enrolled in this concentration.

 ECE 222: Curriculum for Young Children: Methods and Techniques